mi2gogs/reaction-docs/admin/dashboard/orders-admin.md

 ## Processing an order

-Here's what your your order page looks like when your shop receives an incoming order:
+Here's what your order page looks like when your shop receives an incoming order:
 ![](/assets/admin-dashboard-orders-page.png "Reaction Commerce Orders")

 To start processing, click on the blue "Start" button.
 This will take you to the Order Details page, where you'll be presented with a summary of your fulfillment, as well as an invoice.